-Get the unique chance to visit a hidden, sacred kingdom in the Himalayas who only recently allowed tourism and ranks their GDP on communal happiness.
-Hike in some of the most beautiful and pristine terrain in a country that boasts 60% of its land as conservation areas.
+Get the unique chance to visit a hidden, sacred kingdom in the Himalayas which only recently opened up its borders to tourism and ranks their GDP on communal happiness.
+Hike in some of the most beautiful and pristine terrain in a country that boasts 60% of its land as conservation zones.
 Learn the craft of telling stories about landscape and experiences in culture as our travel writing guide leads you in your expedition.
-Hike to monasteries and temples, learn about ancient Buddhist practices, and see amazing biodiversity as you grow your portfolio and participate in writing workshops.
+Tour stunning monasteries and temples, learn about ancient Buddhist practices, and see amazing biodiversity as you grow your portfolio and participate in writing workshops.

 Group Size: Max 16 Persons